 Non-Certified Staff

 All members of the school community should be engaged in and responsible for establishing a positive school climate.
-It is incumbent upon the School board to state in policy that all employees are responsible for establishing and maintaining a positive school environment.
+School boards are encouraged to state in policy that all employees are responsible for establishing and maintaining a positive school environment.
 School boards should also provide appropriate professional learning for all staff members in how to support a positive school environment.
 At the building level, school principals are responsible for engaging all members of the staff in establishing and supporting positive behavioral expectations, interventions, and supports.
 Every school employee is responsible for ensuring a safe, supportive, effective learning environment.
 Involving them, training them, and ensuring their commitment to student success is essential.

 Law Enforcement Agencies/Personnel